Research Explained

 What's more, we have many research programs ongoing right now that have advanced beyond discovering the crucial basics and are producing tangible benefits:

-- Our drug development programs are perfecting new and better treatments for cancer, epilepsy and other diseases.
+- Our drug development programs in collaboration with the University of Newcastle are perfecting new and better treatments for cancer, epilepsy and other diseases.

-- The Gene Therapy Research Unit (a joint initiative with The Children's Hospital at Westmead), conducted the first ever gene therapy clinical trial to cure a genetic disease, and they have several clinical trials underway to help children with cancer and rare diseases.
+- Our Gene Therapy team (working with The Children's Hospital at Westmead), conducted the first ever gene therapy clinical trial to cure a genetic disease in Australia.
+They and our Translational Vectorology team have several clinical trials underway internationally to help children with rare diseases such as OTC deficiency and CTNNB1 syndrome.

-- The newly-established Telomere Analysis Centre can help clinicians better diagnosis telomere-related diseases, like DKC, which can cut short the lives of children as young as 6-years-old.
+- Our Telomere Analysis Centre can help clinicians better diagnosis telomere-related diseases, like DKC, which can cut short the lives of children as young as 6-years-old.
+And our telomere research teams are advancing basic and translational research that promises to provide new and better cancer treatments for all types of cancer, with fewer side effects.